Florida Racketeering/RICO Violation Defense Attorneys

 Despite the many similarities in the Florida and federal RICO statutes, fighting a federal RICO charge is different than fighting a RICO charge in Florida state court because different rules of conduct and procedure apply in each system.
 Both RICO acts are complicated and contain many specific requirements before the government can obtain a conviction.
 However, if you are convicted, you will face severe criminal penalties, including a lengthy prison sentence and the forfeiture of any property allegedly obtained through a RICO violation.
 The RICO also allows individuals harmed by alleged RICO violations to file a civil lawsuit for treble damages.

 Therefore, if you are facing a RICO investigation or charge in state or federal court, it is crucial that you retain a criminal defense attorney experienced in RICO cases.
-At Escobar & Associates, our attorneys have the experience, skills and knowledge of the Florida and federal RICO statutes as well as Florida and federal rules of procedure, which will allow us to negotiate a satisfactory resolution of your case.
+At Escobar, Michaels & Associates, our attorneys have the experience, skills and knowledge of the Florida and federal RICO statutes as well as Florida and federal rules of procedure, which will allow us to negotiate a satisfactory resolution of your case.
 We represent clients charged with RICO violations in both state and federal courts throughout the state of Florida, including, but not limited to, Hillsborough County, Pinellas County, Polk County, Pasco County and Manatee County.